Otitis media: Chronic suppurative otitis media

-Chronic suppurative otitis media (CSOM) is a chronic inflammation of the middle ear and mastoid cavity that is characterised by discharge from the middle ear through a perforated tympanic membrane for at least 6 weeks.
-CSOM occurs following an upper respiratory tract infection that has led to acute otitis media.
-This progresses to a prolonged inflammatory response causing mucosal (middle ear) oedema, ulceration and perforation.
-The middle ear attempts to resolve this ulceration by production of granulation tissue and polyp formation.
-This can lead to increased discharge and failure to arrest the inflammation, and to development of CSOM, which is also often associated with cholesteatoma.
-There may be enough pus that it drains to the outside of the ear (otorrhea), or the pus may be minimal enough to be seen only on examination with an otoscope or binocular microscope.
-Hearing impairment often accompanies this disease.
-People are at increased risk of developing CSOM when they have poor eustachian tube function, a history of multiple episodes of acute otitis media, live in crowded conditions, and attend paediatric day care facilities.
-Those with craniofacial malformations such as cleft lip and palate, Down syndrome, and microcephaly are at higher risk.
+Chronic suppurative otitis media (CSOM) is a long-term middle ear inflammation causing persistent ear discharge due to a perforated eardrum.
+It often follows an unresolved upper respiratory infection leading to acute otitis media.
+Prolonged inflammation leads to middle ear swelling, ulceration, perforation, and attempts at repair with granulation tissue and polyps.
+This can worsen discharge and inflammation, potentially developing into CSOM, often associated with cholesteatoma.
+Symptoms may include ear discharge or pus seen only on examination.
+Hearing loss is common.
+Risk factors include poor eustachian tube function, recurrent ear infections, crowded living, daycare attendance, and certain craniofacial malformations.

-Worldwide approximately 11% of the human population is affected by AOM every year, or 709 million cases.
-About 4.4% of the population develop CSOM.

 According to the World Health Organization, CSOM is a primary cause of hearing loss in children.
 Adults with recurrent episodes of CSOM have a higher risk of developing permanent conductive and sensorineural hearing loss.

+About 0.5% of the population develop CSOM each year.
 In Britain, 0.9% of children and 0.5% of adults have CSOM, with no difference between the sexes.
-The incidence of CSOM across the world varies dramatically where high income countries have a relatively low prevalence while in low income countries the prevalence may be up to three times as great.
-Each year 21,000 people worldwide die due to complications of CSOM.
+The incidence of CSOM worldwide varies dramatically, where high-income countries having a relatively low prevalence, while in low-income countries the prevalence may be up to three times as great.
+Each year, 21,000 people worldwide die due to complications of CSOM.

 Adhesive otitis media

-Adhesive otitis media occurs when a thin retracted ear drum becomes sucked into the middle-ear space and stuck (i.e., adherent) to the ossicles and other bones of the middle ear.
+Adhesive otitis media occurs when a thin retracted eardrum becomes sucked into the middle-ear space and stuck (i.e., adherent) to the ossicles and other bones of the middle ear.